 Gadgets are essential parts of any trip to the national parks.
-If you want to fully harness the power of your camping trip, you’ll want to be selective about the gadgets you bring.
+If you want to fully harness the power of your camping trip, you’ll want to be selective about the must-have gadgets you bring.
 To pack smart for your next adventure, begin with these essential devices.
 Don’t forget to bring appropriate U.S. adapters with you, so you can be sure to recharge and use them all throughout your trip!

-Mobile phones are indispensable gadgets in the modern world, and it’s a no-brainer to bring one.
+Mobile phones are indispensable must-have gadgets in the modern world, and it’s a no-brainer to bring one.
 Family members and friends back home will be anxious to keep in touch with you while you’re away, so travel able, and be ready to communicate.
 Additionally, the all-in-one nature of today’s mobile phones also means you can pack light, and carry everything you need in your pocket.
 Some smartphone apps can also serve as guides to the national parks you’re visiting.
 Be warned, however.
 Cell reception is often spotty in campgrounds and other less-populated areas of national parks.

 If your mobile phone doesn’t support camera technology, or you’re an avid photographer or filmmaker, you’ll probably want to bring a separate camera.
 ‘Classic’ cameras are capable of capturing detailed, professional-grade images, so you might want one on top of your phone anyway.
 If you do that, you’ll need to know some photography basics.
 Click here to read more about how to fine tune your wilderness and nature photography skills.